CorpGlory/grafana-datasource-kit/README.md

 # grafana-datasource-kit
 Node.js library for running Grafana datasources on backend plus utils.
-You can send your datasource metric from Grafana to compilte it on Node.js and query your datasource via Grafana in background.
+You can send your datasource metric from Grafana to compile it on Node.js and query your datasource via Grafana in background.

-User get unified interface, library provide same output format for each datasource, such as fields order, time units.
+User gets unified interface, library provides same output format for each datasource, such as fields order, time units.

 ## Supported datasources